cstegall07/es6-js-assignment/README.md

     }
 }
 ```
-Question 1 Solution can be found on Line 1 - 10 in the [JavaScript File](/main.js)
+Question 1 Solution can be found on lines 1 - 10 in the [JavaScript File](/main.js)

 ## Question 2